 - Elbow flexion and extensions

 - Scapular retraction/protraction

 - Shoulder pulleys

 During physical therapy, you may want to use waterproof bandages and dressings to ensure they don’t come loose or peel off your upper arm during exercises.

 After you’ve reached full recovery, it’s important to take extra precautions to ensure you don’t injure your rotator cuff again.

 - Exercise Often: It’s simple but effective.
 Committing to rotator cuff exercises provided during physical therapy will decrease the risk of another injury.
 You can also throw in other exercises to keep your body healthy, strong, and fit.

 - Don’t Push Yourself Too Hard: Always be mindful of your rotator cuff injury, even after it’s been repaired.
 The next time you consider picking up a heavy box, lifting weights, or other strenuous activities, think about your shoulder and be as careful as possible.
 You can consult with your physical therapist to see if specific activities are okay for you to perform.
 Pushing too hard too fast can tear your repaired tendons and put you back in recovery mode again.

 Receiving rotator cuff surgery isn’t always an easy experience for patients.
-That’s why you can count on our team of experienced orthopedic surgeons and doctors to provide the treatment you need to fully recover.
+That’s why you can count on our team of experienced orthopedic surgeons and doctors in Wayne, NJ to provide the treatment you need to fully recover.
 Contact us today to book an appointment or learn more about our treatment expertise.